Legal Notices →

 Payments on Account

 Funds will not be placed in a separate designated client account unless we are specifically instructed to do so.
-Interest will be paid on monies held in accordance with the SRA Accounts Rules and our Interest Policy.
+Interest will be paid on monies held in accordance in line with the SRA Accounts Rules and our Interest Policy.
 A copy of which can be found in the Legal Statements section of our website.

 Bills of Costs

 During the course of the matter, whenever it may be appropriate to do so but usually on a monthly basis, we will render a bill of costs which we shall require you to treat as a separate self-contained bill covering the period to that date.
 We shall expect payment of a bill upon delivery.